5 Features That Make Continuing Care Retirement Communities Different

 But you also need to think long term as you make this very important decision.
 This can be difficult since none of us has a crystal ball.

-But many residents of the continuing care retirement community system find peace of mind knowing they're in a facility that can help them every step of the way.
+However, many residents of the continuing care retirement community system find peace of mind knowing they're in a facility that can help them every step of the way.
 They also love the ability to remain close to other loved ones with different care needs.